nuunblues/Project9-airports/README.md

 3.Are there effects we can read from the data about months and years

 4.What are the busiest and least busiest routes?

+5.Some sort or interactive elements  for above and beyond?

+Our above and beyond was are 3D rotating globe visulazation as we think its a cool fun interactive part.